AustinKeesey/UnityLoot2/WrittenResponse.md

 **TODO: Explain why it would be very difficult (or impossible) to write the program without using the list.**

 Without a list, it would be difficult but not impossible for there to be a selection of weapons since there would be no random index.
 If I wanted to add more possibilities it would make the process very redundant and not efficient.
 In order to manage complexity, this list allows the program to efficiently generate a random weapon without the need of numerous if / else if statements for each possible random number that could be generated.

+Without a list, it would be more difficult to add weapons because I would have to make a variable for every weapon that I want ot add.
+I also would not be able to write a loop that broadens my code to a single line.
+The list allows me to add weapons without changing or adding any new code.

 ## 3c.